JanJaapKo/SessyBattery/README.md

 # Sessy Battery - Domoticz Python plugin
 Domoticz plugin for Sessy batteries

+Preliminary version, breaking changes to be expected! reads state and percentage of batteries

 ## Prerequisites

 - Follow the Domoticz guide on [Using Python Plugins](https://www.domoticz.com/wiki/Using_Python_plugins) to enable the plugin framework.